wordproof/timestamp-standard/ArticleTimestamp.md

 The implementation will differ per blockchain.
 Please include the following fields.

-`hash` - String, SHA-256 has of article `previousTransactionId` - Optional, String - Blockchain Transaction Id with hash of the previous revision.
+`hash` - String, SHA-256 hash of the article `previousTransactionId` - Optional, String - Blockchain Transaction Id with hash of the previous revision.

 Optionally you can include a memo including an url to enhance the user experience.